nicolaslalicata/lorenzoReyes-Website/README.md

 # Lorenzo Reyes Website

-## **Se realizo una reformulación y depuración del codigo del proyecto original desde 0, pudiendo dejar de manera correcta, ligera y ordenada la pagina para que sea visible en diferentes resoluciones y dispositivos.
-Se utilizo ReactsJS y NES.css y Framer-motion como librerias.**
+## **A reformulation and debugging of the code of the original project was done from 0, being able to leave the page in a correct, light and tidy way so that it can be visible in different resolutions and devices.
+We used ReactsJS and NES.css and Framer-motion as libraries.**

 ---

 ![coins](src/assets/img-readme.png)

+---

 # Getting Started with Create React App